FatimaAlawami3/beauty-shop-management-system/README.md

 ## How to Run

+1. Download and extract `BEAUTYSHOP.zip`.
-1. Import the project into **NetBeans IDE**.
+2. Open the extracted project in **NetBeans IDE**.
-2. Create a database using your preferred SQL server (e.g., MySQL).
+3. Create a database using your preferred SQL server (e.g., MySQL).
-3. Execute the SQL scripts inside the `database/` folder to create tables.
+4. Execute the SQL scripts in the `database/` folder to create the required tables.
-4. Update database connection settings in the Java source code if required.
+5. Update database connection settings in the Java project if needed.
-5. Build and run the project using NetBeans or Ant.
+6. Build and run the project from NetBeans.

 ---